Medical mask colour instructions are misleading and false

 The Verdict

 Based on the evidence, AAP Factcheck found the claims in the Facebook post to be false.
-The post incorrectly advises people to have the coloured side facing out if they are sick and the white side out if they are healthy.
+The Facebook post incorrectly advises to have the coloured side facing out if a person is sick and the white side out if they are healthy.